Skip to main content

 5. Promote Perspective-Taking

 Encouraging students to take on different perspectives is a powerful way to cultivate empathy.
-Teachers can incorporate perspective-taking exercises into their lessons, asking students to think about what others might be thinking or feeling in a given situation.
+Teachers can incorporate perspective-taking exercises into their lessons, asking students to think about what others might think or feel in a given situation.
 This can be done through storytelling, role-playing, or analyzing historical events and characters.

 When students engage in these exercises, they practice cognitive empathy by stepping outside their own experiences and considering others’ viewpoints.
 This skill helps students become more empathetic and equips them to navigate diverse social situations with greater understanding.